 - Pacific Time Zone (UTC-08:00 hours) – PST: 7:00 p.m.

-During Daylight Saving Time (DST), the local time in each of these time zones is one hour ahead of the Standard Time.
+During Daylight Saving Time (DST), the local time in each time zone is one hour ahead of the Standard Time.
 For example, during DST, the local time in the Eastern Time Zone would be 5:00 p.m. instead of 4:00 p.m.

 Provincial Time Zones in Canada